-One of Gilbert III de Clare's younger sons, William (1228–1258), had a manor at Little Walsingham (Norf.), for which he obtained perhaps thanks to his brother Richard's influence at court, or at least to the king's desire to retain Richard's loyalty in 1252 licence for a Friday market and then in 1257 another for a Monday market.
+One of Gilbert III de Clare's younger sons, William (1228–1258), had a manor at Little Walsingham (Norf.).
 This manor may have been acquired among other Norfolk lands granted to Gilbert Fitz-Richard by the king; it was given to William by Richard IV soon after he came of age, but later reverted to the main line of the family, William leaving no male heirs.
-In 1226 the Prior of Walsingham had acquired a provisional licence there, pending Henry III's majority, for Friday market and fair; but there is no sign of the priory renewing this when Henry came of age, and it seems some agreement was reached between William and the priory, whereby the latter (doubtless in return for some consideration) shared its market rights, so that perhaps the Friday market was held in two locations.
-The priory renewed its fair licence in 1251 (switching the timing from spring to autumn and extending the fair's length from two to eight days), but then quitclaimed it to William, who followed up with a royal grant at the same time that he licensed the Friday market.
-It seems William de Clare had ambitions, or at least hopes, for the development of commerce at Little Walsingham, perhaps based on the Augustinian priory (founded 1153) being an important site of pilgrimage from all over England and from abroad via Lynn and other Norfolk ports, including royal visits Henry III in particular was a great supporter of the shrine there.
+For this manor William obtained perhaps thanks to his brother Richard's influence at court, or at least to the king's desire to retain Richard's loyalty in 1252 licence for a Friday market and then in 1257 another for a Monday market; it is not clear if the latter was a substitute or extension, but the context tends to favour extension.
+In 1226 the Prior of Walsingham had acquired a provisional licence there, pending Henry III's majority, for Friday market and a fair; but there is no sign of the priory renewing this when Henry came of age, and possibly the Friday event took place in a jointly-owned location or across two separately-owned locations.
+It seems that, at some point, an agreement was reached between William and the priory on this awkward situation; it included an exchange between the parties, whereby William was conceded the profits from stallage, tolls, and customs from the fairs held just outside the priory precinct and the priory's half of the profits from markets held on Saturday and Sunday in a commonly-owned location, while the priory received William's share of rights over leet administration and the assize of bread and ale in Walsingham.
+In 1251 the priory licenced a second fair, or perhaps a substitute for its original fair (switching the timing from spring to autumn and extending the fair's length from two to eight days), but the following year quitclaimed it to William, who followed up with a royal grant at the same time that he licensed the Friday market; so this may have been part of the aforementioned agreement between the parties sharing lordship in Walsingham.
+Evidently William de Clare had ambitions, or at least hopes, for the development of commerce at Little Walsingham, perhaps based on the Augustinian priory (founded 1153) being an important site of pilgrimage from all over England and from abroad via Lynn and other Norfolk ports, including royal visits Henry III in particular was a great supporter of the shrine there.
 It was in the same period that an extension was added to the original church-focused village, in the form of a new planned grid of streets nearer to the priory, though there is no evidence this had borough status.
 Walsingham became built up with ecclesiastical hostelries, inns and shops to serve pilgrims, and in the fourteenth century Elizabeth de Burgh, a sister and co-heiress of the last Clare earl, was still willing to invest in Little Walsingham by sponsoring foundation of a Franciscan friary and including among its endowments the Clare rights in the Friday market.
 The unusual division of control over markets, which inevitably gave rise to some rivalry, was long preserved in the existence of a Tuesday Market Place, between the upper end of the High Street and the priory's entrance, and a Friday Market Place at the lower (southern) end of the High Street, closer to the original village.
 With pilgrimage suppressed at the Dissolution, Walsingham's economy had to fall back on its secondary role as a market town.

 In 1255 the same William acquired a licence for two fairs at Petersfield (Hants.), in June and November.
 This was a manor that had passed to the family as part of the Honour of Gloucester.
 It had already been granted borough status by Earl William Fitz-Robert, (d.1183 without male heir), according to subsequent charters of confirmation issued by Hawisa, Countess of Oxford (undated) and by Prince John (1198).
 Hawisa was the name of the widow of Fitz-Robert but also, to confuse the issue, an alternative name used for their daughter Isabella (d.1217), 3rd Countess of Gloucester, first wife to Prince John until he had the marriage annulled (1199); Isabella died childless and so the earldom passed to her sister's husband, Richard de Clare, who granted Petersfield to his brother William in 1248, though it later reverted to the main branch of the family.
 The charters conveyed the liberties and customs of Winchester that is, of its merchant gild to "my burgesses of Petersfield who have built and remain in the borough of Petersfield and to those who shall build in it" [Adolphus Ballard, ed.
 British Borough Charters 1042-1216, Cambridge: University Press, 1913, p.28], which looks like a new town foundation, upgrading or expanding an existing settlement (evidenced by an early eleventh century church dedicated to St. Peter) within the manor of Petersfield.
 Petersfield's prescriptive market doubtless took place in a large rectangular space immediately north of the churchyard, since local streets all came, in time, to converge on that space.
 It is suspected that the borough was planted along what may originally have been a lane connecting the north-east corner of The Square (as the marketplace is still known), to a north-south through-road, part of the route between Portsmouth and London, this lane being widened to form what was later known as the High Street; plots on either side of that street, and extending along the northern side of The Square, are of the burgage type [Dave Hopkins, Extensive Urban Survey: Archaeological Assessment Document, Petersfield, Hampshire County Council, 2004, p.5].
 Another lane, radiating diagonally from the south-east corner of The Square, past the churchyard and probable site of the manor-house, to join the through-road further south, was later mostly closed off; but the market end was enabled to continue to the through-road along what might have originated as a back lane behind the southern row of burgages.
 In the 1170s the church was enlarged, presumably to accommodate a population growing, or anticipated to grow, in consequence of the town foundation, while the wide High Street points to market expansion along its length.